KosinskiLab/mosaic/docs/tutorial/reference/troubleshooting.rst

 1. Reduce point size for large point clouds
 2. Hide complex objects when not needed
 3. Use simpler representation modes
-4. Reduce number of objects by removing or merging.
+4. Reduce number of objects by removing or merging

+**Recommended File Size Limits:**

+- Point clouds: 10-20 million points
+- Meshes: 5-10 million triangles
+- Volumes: 512³ voxels

+**For larger files:**

+- Consider using downsampling
+- Process data in smaller chunks
+- Use more powerful hardware

 Crashes During Operations
 -------------------------